skarimi20/TicketSupportNode.JS/README.md

 6. sending SMS to user mobile number with www.sms.ir (an iranian SMS provider).

 Attention: in this project we dont Hashing Passwords because HEROCU! please Encrypt Passwords with Bycrypt or etc.
-Don't hesitate to send Questions and Suggests.
+Please Don't hesitate to send Questions and Suggests.